Andrew Vaughn Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 5.52 team ERA ranks 27th among all league pitching staffs.
+- The Orioles have a 5.33 team ERA that ranks 27th among all league pitching staffs.

-- Orioles pitchers combine to rank 20th in baseball in home runs given up (18 total, 1.4 per game).
+- Orioles pitchers combine to surrender 19 total home runs at a rate of 1.4 per game (to rank 19th in baseball).

-- The Orioles will send Wells (0-1) out to make his second start of the season.
+- Gibson gets the start for the Orioles, his fourth of the season.
+He is 3-0 with a 3.44 ERA and 12 strikeouts in 18 1/3 innings pitched.

-- In his last time out -- out of the bullpen on Monday -- the right-hander threw 2/3 innings against the Oakland Athletics while surrendering hits.
+- The right-hander last appeared in relief on Tuesday, when he threw 2/3 innings against the Oakland Athletics while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.